developmentalmadness/first-spark-app/README.md

     sbt> first-app

+#REPL

+To run the REPL:

+    $ sbt console

+From here you can experiment, like this:

+    scala> val numbers = sc.parallelize(10 to 50 by 10)
+    numbers: org.apache.spark.rdd.RDD[Int] = ParallelCollectionRDD[0] at parallelize at <console>:21

+    scala numbers.foreach(println)
+    30
+    40
+    20
+    50
+    10

 If it runs successfully there should be an `output/shakespeare-wc/[timestamp]` folder with `part-00000` and `part-00001` files which contain the output.

 #IDE